avikalpg/avikalpg/README.md

 # avikalpg

-## About

 Hi, I'm Avikalp Gupta.
 I'm a software engineer (with AI/ML expertise) working on building products that help engineers build better products and live better lives.

 ### Primary Focus

 #### Vibinex: The most intuitive interface for reviewing code changes

-[Vibinex](https://vibinex.com) is a tool that helps you understand code changes 10x faster than going through the "git diff".
+[Vibinex](https://vibinex.com) is a tool that helps you understand code changes 10x faster than going through the `git diff`.

 As of 2024, it works as a GitHub app and a browser extension and helps you by creating an interactive visual graph representing the changes in the call-graph of the code.